ajayvignesh01/Dynamic-Routes-with-ISR-and-PPR/README.md

-# DEMO ONLY WORKS IN DEV SERVER!
+# DEMO ONLY WORKS IN DEV SERVER
 PPR is still an experimental feature, and does not yet support dynamic routes.
 This demo uses a hacky technicality of dev server to simulate what PPR would look like in dynamic routes.

 # Optimizing Dynamic Routes with ISR & PPR